-Goal: The goal of this research is to 1) investigate the fate of TCE and other chlorinated ethenes in plant/soil systems through a combination of laboratory experiments and mathematical modeling and 2) to evaluate the applicability of a plant-based bioreactor for the remediation of groundwater contaminated with TCE.
+Goal: The goal of this research is to 1) investigate the fate of TCE and other chlorinated ethenes in plant/soil systems through a combination of laboratory experiments and mathematical modeling, and 2) to evaluate the applicability of a plant-based bioreactor for the remediation of groundwater contaminated with TCE.

 Rationale: Chlorinated solvents, such as TCE, are among the most frequently found groundwater contaminants at military installations, due to their widespread use in degreasing operations.
 Understanding the fate of these contaminants is critical in performing risk assessments and evaluating remediation options.
 Development of less costly remediation alternatives for contaminated groundwater is also of considerable importance.
 The uptake into plants is a potentially important fate process that has not been adequately evaluated for TCE and other chlorinated solvents.
-Determination of uptake rates, plant/water and plant/air distribution coefficients, and degradation rates would greatly improve fate modeling and risk-assessment efforts.
+Determination of uptake rates, plant/water and plant/air distribution coefficients, and degradation rates would greatly improve fate modeling and risk assessment efforts.
 In addition, the literature indicates that conditions in the rhizosphere may favor co-metabolic transformation of TCE.
 Phytoremediation has shown promise, but its implementation has been limited, in part due to the difficulties associated with non-engineered systems.
 The plant-based bioreactor proposed in this study may provide a cost-effective approach for remediating groundwater that is contaminated with TCE and other hazardous organic chemicals.
-The bioreactor approach enables the control of key environmental variables, such as moisture, nutrients, pH, and oxygen, in order to maximize plant growth and remediation efficiency.
+The bioreactor approach enables the control of key environmental variables, such as moisture, nutrients, pH, and oxygen in order to maximize plant growth and remediation efficiency.

-Approach: Laboratory studies will evaluate the fate of chlorinated ethenes in hydroponic systems.
-Specifically, these studies will determine plant/water/air distribution coefficients and plant uptake rates.

-This approach will be extended to laboratory and field plant/soil systems.
-Based on the results, a plantbased bioreactor for the remediation of contaminated groundwater will be constructed.
-Environmental conditions will be managed to optimize plant growth and microbial activity.
+Approach: Laboratory studies have been designed to evaluate the fate of chlorinated ethenes in hydroponic systems.
+Specifically, these studies determine plant/water/air distribution coefficients and plant uptake rates.
+This approach has been extended to laboratory and field plant/soil systems.
+Based on the results, a plant-based bioreactor for the remediation of contaminated groundwater has been constructed.
+Environmental conditions are managed to optimize plant growth and microbial activity.

 Status: Four plant growth chamber systems have been constructed.
 These systems have been used to study the rate and extent of TCE uptake, transformation, and transpiration in hydroponic systems The systems provide high mass recovery and reproducibility for TCE while maintaining a realistic plant environment.
 Experimental results are indicating that uptake of TCE is very low.
 Volatilization of TCE or carbon dioxide from transpiration of TCE has not been observed.
 However, the TCE degradation product 2,2,2 trichloroethanol has been identified in the system.
 Other hydroponic experiments using hybrid poplars were done to study the uptake and metabolism of metabolites of TCE.
 The compounds studied were trichloroethanol (TCEt) and trichloroacetic acid (TCAA).
-It was found that both TCEt and TCAA are taken up by plants but the transpiration stream concentration factors were orders of magnitude smaller than were expected, based on log Kow values.
-Plant uptake chamber studies are now being performed to study the effect of exposure concentration and duration on the plant uptake of TCE.
+It was found that both TCEt and TCAA are taken up by plants, but the transpiration stream concentration factors were orders of magnitude smaller than expected based on log Kow values.
+Plant uptake chamber studies were performed to study the effect of exposure concentration and duration on the plant uptake of TCE.
 Results indicate that microbial degradation independent of the plants is occurring in the hydroponic solution.
 Significant decreases in mineralization have been observed with higher TCI concentrations.
 This suggests that higher concentrations of TCE are toxic to the microorganisms.
-Experiments using sterile nutrient solution are planned.
-Future studies will focus on exposure concentration and duration.
-This project is in its third year.
+Two additional studies were performed to quantify the uptake of TCEt and TCAA by hybrid poplars.
+These studies were performed in open, aerated, hydroponic systems using unlabeled compounds.
+A detailed report of these studies can be found in the master's thesis of J.K.
+Chard at Utah State University.
+This project is in its fourth year.